fulbright Taiwan online journal

 Author: Donald Hatfield 施永德

-Donald Hatfield 施永德
+Picture of Donald Hatfield 施永德

 DJ Hatfield is associate professor of history and anthropology in the Liberal Arts Department of the Berklee College of Music in Boston.
 A sociocultural anthropologist, Hatfield’s ongoing academic projects include accidental cosmopolitans: far ocean fishing and ironies of indigenous placemaking in taiwan.